Emigration from Mexico: Effects of governmental policies on Mexican immigration in the U.S.

 Major effects of governmental policies on Mexican immigration in the U.S. are as follows:

 Restrictive regulations

 The Great Depression in 1929 brought an abrupt end to these allowances that had been made for the benefit of Mexican workers.
-With the beginning of the Great Depression, the worldwide economic slowdown and the desperate search for jobs within the U.S., anti-immigration sentiment rose.
-Thousands of Mexicans were forced back across the border and barriers to future immigrants were constructed.
+In California, mass raids were executed in predominantly Mexican-American communities and sent either Mexicans or people with Mexican ancestry to Mexico without opportunity to return to the U.S. Overall, thousands of Mexicans were forced back across the border and barriers to future immigrants were constructed.
 From 1929 to 1931, legal Mexican immigration entries fell by 95%, and in the next ten years as many as 400,000 Mexican citizens were repatriated.

 More admissive regulations

 The limitations on Mexican immigration lasted until the beginning of World War II, when the U.S. found itself short of labor.
 In 1942 the U.S. and Mexico instituted the Bracero program.
 Under this arrangement, millions of Mexican laborers were contracted to agricultural work in the U.S. While under contract they were given housing and received a minimum wage of thirty cents an hour.
 The program was intended to provide the U.S. with temporary workers while many working-age residents were away at war.
 In order to ensure that braceros did not stay in the U.S., their wives and families were not allowed to accompany them.
 Additionally, 10% of each worker's wage was withheld to be given back upon the worker's return to Mexico, though few U.S. employers complied.

 The Bracero Program displays that 4.6 million Mexican nationals took farm labor jobs, showing that this program had influenced many to come to the United States for work.
 These workers paved the way for many of the migrant labor programs in the U.S. today.

 The Bracero Program allowed agribusiness access to a large pool of labor that had virtually no civil rights, and no recourse to address growing injustices.
 This inequity was seen in poor working conditions and the decrease in agricultural wages, which during the 1950s, actually dropped below the levels they were at during World War II.
 The U.S. did not report the conditions that immigrants faced, in fear that the Bracero Program would be jeopardized.
 Nor did Mexico and the U.S. agree on a contract which ensured the safety of the Mexican people.
 As the war ended, few returning soldiers returned to the jobs that the braceros were holding, and instead, they moved on to more industrial areas and reinforced the belief that immigrants take on the jobs that Americans would not be willing to do.